meilisearch/documentation/learn/advanced/geosearch.md

 ### Usage

-You first need to ensure your documents contain valid geolocation data and that you have added the `_geo` attribute to the `filterableAttributes` list.
+First, ensure your documents contain valid geolocation data and that you have added the `_geo` attribute to the `filterableAttributes` list.
 Then, you can use the [`filter` search parameter](/reference/api/search.md#filter) along with `_geoRadius`, a special filter rule, to ensure Meilisearch only returns results located within a specific geographic area.

 `_geoRadius` establishes a circular area based on a central point and a radius.
 Results beyond this area will be excluded from your search.
 This filter rule requires three parameters: `lat`, `lng` and `distance_in_meters`.